r1-prototype-studies/DotNet/README.md

   [ProducesResponseType(typeof(Product), (int)HttpStatusCode.OK)]
   ```
 * ``depends_on`` in docker file does not make sure that the dependant container is running properly.
 It just ensures that the dependant containers are started first.
+* Use mongoclient docker image to view the mongo data in GUI
+    ``` powerShell
+    docker run -d -p 3000:3000 mongoclient/mongoclient
 *